Tell me if this sounds familiar…

 My bedroom is one of the biggest rooms in the house.
 (If it weren’t for the beamed ceilings, I’d actually have this room turned into two bedrooms.)

 I’ve intentionally kept it simple.
-Only one small canvas hanging on the wall, a leather rocking chair, two dressers, and my three-year-old’s toddler bed.
+There is only one small canvas hanging on the wall, a leather rocking chair, two dressers, and my three-year-old’s toddler bed.

 My husband and I both have separate midsized closets.
 And then a door leads to the master bath.
 The bathroom is also kept uncluttered and simple, making getting ready in the morning a much more enjoyable and quick experience.